 At The Facial Paralysis Institute in Beverly Hills, globally recognized facial plastic and reconstructive surgeon Dr. Babak Azizzadeh strives to provide cutting-edge care to those who suffer from HFM.
 He teaches his patients about HFM and can help them evaluate various treatment options.

 What Is Hemifacial Microsomia?

-HFM can occur as a form of craniofacial microsomia, which refers to abnormalities that can affect the development of a patient’s skull (cranium) and face.
+HFM can occur as a form of craniofacial microsomia, which causes abnormalities that can affect the development of a patient’s skull (cranium) and face.
 Patients coping with craniofacial microsomia tend to have ear abnormalities that impact one or both of the ears.
 They are also susceptible to abnormalities that can affect the eyes, spine, kidneys, and heart.

 Along with craniofacial microsomia, HFM has been linked to Goldenhar syndrome, a rare congenital condition that can affect the facial structure.
 Patients dealing with Goldenhar syndrome are prone to HFM, spine and rib cage abnormalities, and congenital scoliosis.

-Craniofacial microsomia and Goldenhar syndrome may occur on their own or in conjunction with HFM.
+Craniofacial microsomia and Goldenhar syndrome can occur on their own or in conjunction with HFM.
 To determine if a patient is dealing with HFM, it is paramount to understand the symptoms associated with this condition.

 Hemifacial Microsomia Symptoms

-HFM symptoms include:
+Common HFM symptoms include: